keymastervn/redux-token-auth/README.md

       isLoading: false,
       isSignedIn: false,
       attributes: {
-        firstName: null, // <-- Just an example.
+        firstName: null // <-- Just an example.
 Attributes are whatever you specify in your cofig (below).
-      },
+      }
-    },
+    }
-  },
+  }
   // All your other state
 }